 We are on the parade grounds.
 I’m low-key psyched.
 I hate the fact that I’m getting my head into this thing for real.
 I came here to do “Aloof Big Boy Who Watches Everything and Everyone Condescendingly And Laughs At People Who Take It Seriously Because NYSC Is A Joke”, but here I am, first on the line, urging people to join up.

 We’re done with the swearing in ceremony.
 I’m looking at everyone with a new sense of respect now.
 We all did so well.
 I want to group hug all 850 of us and the soldiers too.
 We should all be friends.

 I almost forgot!
 There was a tug of war at the parade.
 Two teams, one with big bodied women, and another with small bodied men.
 The big bodied women represented the minister and when they won, the man representing them called one of them and gave them his 17-karat gold wrist watch.

 Now I want to be a big bodied woman.

 Back to real life though, I’m dying of pain.
 I’m about 79% sure that when I take off these shoes, the aroma of grilled meat will attract everyone to me.
-My geeks are burning.
-These shows were sent by the devil to give a preview of hell.
-Hell, hell isn’t as hot as the insides of those shoes was.
+My feet are burning.
+These shoes were sent by the devil to give a preview of hell.
+Hell, hell isn’t as hot as the insides of those shoes were.